 Therapy for Generalized Anxiety Disorder

 You enjoy a challenge, have creativity and drive, and know you’re going to accomplish a lot in your lifetime.
 But the same energy that made you so productive, is also forcing you to constantly watch the clock and wonder if it will all be okay.
-People tell you, “you’re doing a great job”, but you’re secretly worried about how much longer you can appear to manage it all.
+People tell you, “you’re doing a great job”, but you’re secretly worried about a number of different things.